DaJoker29/worldbuilding-project-omd/Aquanos Campaign/Session Notes.md

 - The Islands of Aquanos move around the Southwest Sea.
 Some move through water while others move through air.
 They maintain the same relative positioning. ==There are rumors of the "Lost Island".==

 - The night before we have embarked.
+Brad's character and I are acquintances.
+- There is a 3rd in our part